Frequently Asked Questions

 MMS Support

 MMS messages are not directly supported in Togo.
-When attempting to send MMS, the message will be automatically converted to SMS with an embedded URL link where recipients can view the multimedia content.
+When you attempt to send MMS, the message converts automatically to SMS with an embedded URL link where recipients can view the multimedia content.
 This ensures message delivery while providing access to rich media content.

 Recipient Phone Number Compatibility